 Yes, you can use a VPN in China as long as you pick the right VPN for the purpose.
 Using a free VPN surely isn’t going to work but if you get a VPN with obfuscation, you’ll be able to bypass the Great Firewall and enjoy the internet freedom in the country.

-With ExpressVPN, I can assure you that you won’t have any issues as the provider will work 100% of the time.
-The same could be said about NordVPN and its obfuscated servers that work well for bypassing the Great Firewall without particular issues
+With NordVPN, I can assure you that you won’t have any issues as the provider will work 100% of the time.
+The same could be said about ExpressVPN and its built-in obfuscation that works well for bypassing the Great Firewall without particular issues

 Can China block a VPN?